 Which Entity Should You Use for Your Trading Business?

 We do not believe that there is any one perfect entity, or entity structure.
-However, in our experience, the two simplest, most beneficial structures for active traders are a Partnership LLC or a standalone C-Corporation.
+However, in our experience, the simplest and most beneficial structures for active traders are a Partnership LLC.